 Months of entry

-You'll conduct an independent research project, spending three months over the summer in our Institute for Sustainable Food.
-Here you'll work with our world-leading researchers, taking the latest scientific knowledge and applying it in real-world settings to ensure that the production and consumption of the world’s food is sustainable and resilient.
+The biggest part of the course is the individual research project where you’ll spend three months over the summer in our Institute for Sustainable Food.
+You'll work with our world-leading researchers, taking the latest scientific knowledge and applying it in real-world settings to ensure that the production and consumption of the world’s food is sustainable and resilient.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses